ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

 Often time series data are used to predict what might happen in the future, given the patterns seen in the data.
 This is known as forecasting.
 There are many methods used to forecast time series data, and they vary widely in complexity, but this should serve as a brief introduction to the most commonly used methods.

 All the models used in this workshop are known as ETS models.
 ETS stands for Error, Trend, Seasonality.
 ETS models are also known as Exponential Smoothing State Space models.
 ETS models are used for modelling how a single variable will change over time by identifying its underlying trends, not taking into account any other variables.
 ETS models differ from a simple moving average by weighting the influence of previous points on future time points based on how much time is between the two points. i.e. over a longer period of time it is more likely that some unmeasured condition has changed, resulting in different behaviour of the variable that has been measured.
 Another important group of forecast models are the ARIMA models, autoregressive models which describe autocorrelations in the data rather than trends and seasonality.
-Unfortunately there isn't a lot of time to get into ARIMA models during this workshop, but <a href="https://www.otexts.org/fpp/8" target="_blank">Rob Hyndman and George Athanasopoulos have a great book that is freely available online which covers ARIMA models and a lot more</a>.
+Unfortunately there isn't a lot of time to get into ARIMA models during this workshop, but [Rob Hyndman and George Athanasopoulos have a great book that is freely available online which covers ARIMA models and a lot more](https://www.otexts.org/fpp/8).

 ETS models are normally denoted by three letters, e.g. `ETS_AMZ`.
 The first letter (A) refers to the error type, the second letter (M) is the trend type and the third letter (Z) is the season type.
 Possible letters are: